 Writing & Other Stuff

-Tor extended her creative working life to include teaching non-fiction writing at the University of Melbourne, Victoria University and in the community.
+Tor extended her creative working life to include teaching non-fiction writing at the University of Melbourne and in the community.

-In 2000 she founded a public art enterprise with Velislav Georgiev, creating more than 20 public sculptures in Victoria’s parks and other public spaces.
+In 2000 she founded a public art enterprise with Velislav Georgiev, creating more than 20 public sculptures in parks and other public spaces in Victoria, Australia.